Effect-TS/effect/docs/modules/Effect.ts.md

 Create and add a span to the current span stack.

-The span is ended when the Layer is released.
+The span is ended & removed from the stack when the Scope is finalized.

 **Signature**